Fairfield County Auditor

 As the first woman to serve as County Administrator, Carri supervised county department heads of multiple government functions, including Job and Family Services, Economic and Workforce Development, Human Resources, Emergency Management, Visitation Center, Dog Adoption & Shelter, Facilities, and Utilities.
 She managed a county budget of more than $220 million, increasing the carry-over for the $50 M+ general fund budget.
 Under her leadership, the county completed five major construction projects, all on time and under budget, including a complex $34M construction project for a county jail and Sheriff’s offices.
 She developed the county’s first strategic plan by surveying 900 county employees, defining themes, creating transformations, gathering input from citizens, and prioritizing each strategic plan element.
 On two occasions, she simultaneously served as the Job and Family Services Director.
 She was instrumental in the creation of the county’s first workforce development center.

-Fairfield County has been awarded more than 60 state and national awards for programs under her leadership, including programs for county administration, customer service, workforce development, communications, technology improvements, public safety, and civic education.
-She has served on multiple state and national committees for local government programs, focusing on concepts grounded in servant leadership and stakeholder theory.
+Fairfield County has been awarded more than 60 state and national awards for programs under her leadership, including programs for county administration, customer service, workforce development, communications, technology, public safety, and civic education.
+She has served on multiple state and national committees focusing on concepts grounded in servant leadership and stakeholder theory.

 Carri lives in Lancaster, with her husband, Stephen (Cork), an attorney.
-They are blessed with two adult children (Corbin and Catherine) and four grandchildren: Ava (10), Simon (8), Mia (2), and newborn baby Ella.
+They are blessed with two adult children (Corbin and Catherine) and four grandchildren: Ava (11), Simon (10), Mia (3), and Ella (1).